 - A 2nd cooking shelf comes standard.

-- An optional propane powered sear box capable of 900°F that attaches to the right side of the unit.
+- A propane powered sear box capable of 900°F that attaches to the right side of the unit.
 This allows you to sear steaks, chicken, etc. once they are done cooking.
 You could also just use it to cook steaks or other meats at very high heat.
 This is a one of a kind feature that is going to be very handy!

 - 3 year warranty and free shipping ain't a bad feature either!